itplr-kosit/xrechnung-testsuite/doc/development.md

 This task is meant to be called manually only, as the creation of test files is not an automatic process at this time.
 The conversion is based on the https://github.com/phax/en16931-cii2ubl tool.

-The build.xml can use a remote release version or a locally build version.
+The build.xml can use a remote release version or a locally built version.
-To use a local version, the properties `cii2ubl.local.enabled` and `cii2ubl.local.url` needs to be defined in the `development.build.properties` file.
+To use a local version, the properties `cii2ubl.local.enabled` and `cii2ubl.local.url` need to be defined in the `development.build.properties` file.
-`cii2ubl.local.enabled` needs to be set to `true` and `cii2ubl.local.url` need to point to the locally build, shaded JAR file of cii2ubl, including the version number.
+`cii2ubl.local.enabled` needs to be set to `true` and `cii2ubl.local.url` has to point to the locally built, shaded JAR file of cii2ubl, including the version number.
 If a local version is used, the internally defined version is ignored.